dgaydukov/cert-aws/files/sa.md

 Redshift only supports Single-AZ deployments.
 It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
 Single-node can be used to quickly set up cluster and grow later.
 Multi-node requires leader (who gets client connection and queries) and a few compute nodes, that actually execute load.
 Cluster - consist of leader node (take the query) + 1 or more compute nodes (execute query in parallel).
 WLM (Workload Management) - queue to prioritize queries.
 Just like rds, RedShift supports snapshots (both automatic and manual).
+Internally each node using ebs to store data, but you can create s3 backups.
+For encryption it uses four-tier hierarchy of encryption keys.
+These keys are:
+* master key
+* cluster key
+* database key
+* data encryption keys

 ###### QuickSight